Woodcock Park, including Kenton Grange (Brent)

 Full Site Description

-The park has a good collection of trees and shrubs, with numerous mature specimens, including Wing-nut, copper beech, single-leafed ash, cedar, holm oak, Oriental plane, various ornamental conifers, dawn redwood, an ancient mulberry, willows and a number of mature oaks.
+Woodcock Park has a good collection of trees and shrubs, with numerous mature specimens, including an 130 year old Chinese wing-nut, copper beech, single-leafed ash, cedar, holm oak, Oriental plane, various ornamental conifers, dawn redwood, an ancient mulberry at least 160 years old, willows and a number of mature oaks.
 Kenton Grange is now St Luke's Hospice in the private grounds of which the Victorian stabling block and two lodges remain.
 The area of the park south of the Wealdstone Brook is more open with recreational facilities, largely grass and some scattered trees, mostly recent planting although there are a few older horse chestnuts, weeping willow and poplars.

 Sources consulted: